-BLOCK 8: Design Thinking - Final Proto TIME: 240 Mins INTENTION: Teams finalise their solutions and present it to the class GUIDING QUESTIONS: What have we learnt from the process?
+BLOCK 8: Design Thinking - Final Prototyping and Testing TIME: 240 Mins INTENTION: Teams finalise their solutions and present it to the class GUIDING QUESTIONS: What have we learnt from the process?
 What feedback can our peers provide us?
 ACTIVITY TIME PURPOSE/STRUCTURE MATERIALS REQUIRED Design Time 90 Final revisions to project plans and prototypes Presentations 120 Purpose: To share the prototype solutions with the community and pitch their projects to the panel.
-Each group will have 10 minutes to present their proposed solutions and there will be 10 minutes of questions from the audience ( Teachers can video the presentations and share them on Breaking the cycle: education website ) Reflect on the Project 30 What skills have we learnt from the design process and from Dr Kate Leeming?
+Each group will have 10 minutes to present their proposed solutions and there will be 10 minutes of questions from the audience ( Teachers can video the presentations and share them on Breaking the cycle: education website ) Reflect on the Project 30 Teachers are encouraged to use the tool of I like, I wish, I wonder with their students to have them reflect on the entire project.
+You can provide some of these questions as a starting point.
+What skills have we learnt from the design process?
+Did Dr Kate Leeming inspire us?
 What are we still curious about?
 What else can we do to learn more about Global Issues?
 What actions can we take?
-(Teachers can share student reflections on Breaking the cycle: education website)
+(Teachers can share student reflections on Breaking the cycle: education website) I LIKE I WISH I WONDER https://dschool- old.stanford.edu/wp- content/themes/dschool/me thod-cards/i-like-i-wish- what-if.pdf